 Frequently Asked Questions

 The questions below will give you further insight into fumes on board and Aerotoxic Syndrome and the precautions you can take.
-If you wish to give support and receive more personal advice please join us as a Network Member by donating here.

 What is the contaminated air problem?

 The air on the aircraft is provided unfiltered from the compression section of the engines in a process known as ‘bleed air’.
 This bleed air gets contaminated with heated engine oil fumes that contain hazardous chemicals, which crews and passengers breathe in and may also absorb it through the skin (dermal exposure).

 Aren’t the concentrations of the oil-based chemicals too low to cause harm?

 Exposures are to a complex mixture of chemicals, which can have a synergistic effect.
 No inhalation toxicity testing has ever been published.
 Also, most chemicals do not have a recognised safe exposure level.

 Are too few people affected for this to be a health concern?